Razat94/learn/PowerBI/README-PowerBI.md

 This course is designed to guide you through the essential components of Power BI, from importing raw data to building insightful and interactive dashboards.

 ### Day 1: Data Fundamentals & Transformation
-The first day is focused on the foundations:
+Day One focuses on the foundations:
 - Learn the basics of Power BI and its overall structure
 - Import data from various sources
 - Transform, clean, and model data using the Power Query Editor